article · Certification difficulty & pass rates

 Bottom line

-The honest bottom line: Microsoft Azure Fundamentals is foundational at 20/100 in the RoleMath model.
+The honest bottom line: Microsoft Azure Fundamentals sits at the entry stage, where the vendor asks for no prior experience.
 It is a stronger choice when the credential lines up with your target role and when your prep includes real practice for cloud vocabulary, Azure service families, governance, security, pricing, and support concepts.
 It is a weaker choice if you are only collecting badges or treating anonymous outcome claims as evidence.
-Keep the score, official source row, role tasks, employer-language sample, and AI caveats together before deciding.
+Keep the vendor's stated requirement, the official source, role tasks, employer-language sample, and AI caveats together before deciding.

 Frequently asked questions

-What is the RoleMath difficulty score for Microsoft Azure Fundamentals?
+What experience does the vendor expect for Microsoft Azure Fundamentals?

 Should I study from employer-language samples?